Self-Inflating Sleeping Pad vs Air Mattress: Features and Best Uses

 connected KAMUI sleeping pads

-Do you have any experience using an air mattress or a sleeping pad during your camping trip?
+Do you have experience using an air mattress, an air pad or a sleeping pad during your camping trip?

 Leave a comment below and let us know what you think.